What is DEI and How Do You Create a DEI Survey?

 5. Use Expert Resources

-Prior to embarking on a DEI survey, it may behoove you to meet with a diversity consultant to be sure you’re going about things the right way.
+Before embarking on a DEI survey, it may behoove you to meet with a diversity consultant to be sure you’re going about things the right way.
+Consulting with business community members can also provide valuable perspectives that help identify unconscious biases and foster a more inclusive workplace, ultimately contributing to organizational success.
 “Diversity officers don’t necessarily come out of any diversity discipline; they often have backgrounds in HR or management,” says Christopher Metzler, director of the Equal Employment Opportunity and Diversity Studies program at Cornell University.
 “Consultants can essentially coach in-house diversity professionals through unique projects or unfamiliar situations.”
 Read more about diversity consultants on SHRM.

 6. Compare Results by Region, Department, and Manager

-If you’re a large company, it’s possible that some regions, departments, or managers are doing a much better job with DEI than others.
+If you’re a large company, some regions, departments, or managers may be doing a much better job with DEI than others.
 So, be sure to compare results by region, department, and manager.
-In doing so, you’ll gain an understanding of if thereʼs a certain part of the organization where DEI sentiment is very low to unearth and understand troubled areas of the organization.
+In doing so, you’ll gain an understanding of whether thereʼs a certain part of the organization where DEI sentiment is very low to unearth and understand troubled areas of the organization.
+Additionally, evaluate the diversity and inclusivity of the organization’s leadership team, and assess how effectively managers communicate DEI values to their teams.
+This can help determine whether the leadership team is fostering an environment of trust and inclusion, and if senior leaders are prioritizing these initiatives.
 If you uncover an area where DEI awareness is very high, you may look further into it to see what they are doing differently in order to bring their practices to the company at large.

 7. Share Your Findings

 Too often, employees feel their responses go into a vacuum, never to be heard from again.
 To increase participation, it’s important to promise to share results and then follow through on that.
 You may have someone from Human Resources or a CEO present survey results during an all-company meeting, walking employees through the findings and adding context (if you’ve hired a diversity consultant, allowing them to present is another great option).
+Sharing these findings helps capture employee sentiment, reflects the perspectives of many employees, and reveals how employees perceive the organization’s DEI efforts.
 These presentations should include an overview of participation rates, survey scores, organizational strengths, opportunities for growth, key findings, and historical or benchmark comparisons.
 You should end the meeting by reviewing your detailed action plan, showing employees exactly what your business will be doing to address any issues raised by the survey.

 8. Make Change

 Change starts from the top down, so once your survey closes and you’ve shared the results, begin to actively make change.
-A diversity consultant can help in this regard, or, you may create an in-house diversity council who can identify challenges, find solutions, and present them to the C-suite.
+Implementing survey findings can improve workplace culture by fostering diversity, promoting diversity, and creating an inclusive environment and inclusive work environment where all employees feel valued and heard.
+A diversity consultant can help in this regard, or you may create an in-house diversity council that can identify challenges, find solutions, and present them to the C-suite.

 Curious what questions to ask on a DEI survey?
 We’ve put together a list of 10 questions to consider including.
 You’ll also want to add any others you feel are necessary based on your specific company and situation.